 stress incontinence, urinary tract infections, interstitial cystitis, sexual dysfunction

-irregular or painful menstruation, infertility, premenstrual syndrome, menopausal symptoms
+irregular or painful menstruation, hot flashes, infertility, premenstrual syndrome, menopausal symptoms

 Autoimmune disorders, acute cold and flu

 Headaches, Migraines, Concussions, Dental Pain, Arthritis, Neuropathy, Fibromyalgia, TMJ, Sprains, Strains, and Joint Pains, Pre and Post Surgery.

 Acupuncture has been described as a process of blocking nerves and pain receptors in the body.
 This may be true, but there is much more to it.
 Pain is a complex issue and requires a strategic and comprehensive approach.
 Chinese medicine works to restore circulation, reduce inflammation and increase flexibility in muscles and connective tissues to help with sports injuries, post operative pain and chronic sore or weak areas.